-Join Justin Seeley for an in-depth discussion in this video Tumblr pages explained, part of Up and Running with Tumblr.
+Join Justin Seeley for an in-depth discussion in this video Tumblr pages explained, part of Tumblr Quick Start.

 When I first started using Tumblr several years ago, one of the things that I found extremely limiting was the fact that you couldn't create your own pages inside of Tumblr.
 You could create posts all day long, but you couldn't have something like an about me page, or a portfolio page, or a contact page.
 It just simply wasn't available to you.
 Now you actually have the ability, although somewhat limited, to create your own pages inside of Tumblr, and in this movie, I'm going to explain to you exactly how you go about doing that, and exactly what these things are, and how they function.